Installing Teleport | Teleport

 https://cdn.teleport.dev.
 This section explains

-It is not possible to install the automatic agent updater using TAR archives.
+It is not possible to install the automatic agent updater using this method, so using packages and TAR archives is only available for users who self-hosted Teleport.
 Teleport Cloud customers must use the one-line installation script or manually install Teleport from a package repository in order to install the updater.

 -